pythcon/trmnl-plugin-grafana/README.md

 - `UTC` (default) - Coordinated Universal Time

 **Finding your timezone**: Run `timedatectl list-timezones` on Linux or see the [IANA timezone list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

+### Rate Limiting

+Set `RATE_LIMIT` to limit requests per minute per unique Grafana URL.
+This protects your Grafana instance from excessive API calls.

+- If `RATE_LIMIT` is unset or empty, rate limiting is disabled
+- The limit applies per Grafana URL, so multiple Grafana instances are tracked separately
+- Returns HTTP 429 with `Retry-After` header when limit exceeded

+**Example**: `RATE_LIMIT=60` allows 60 requests per minute to each Grafana instance.

 ## Template Development